Address: 222 Richmond Street West

 Type of Meal: Dinner

-Even outside of the restaurant, you start to get a feel of what JaBistro is about.
-Although all you see from Richmond is a black wall with a whimsical white fish, the cute character brings a smile to your face as you walk into the establishment.
+Even standing outside you start to get a feel of what JaBistro is about.
+The whimsical cute fish character, just outside the door, brings a smile to your face as you walk into the establishment.

 The interior décor is a combination of light wood (similar to traditional Japanese restaurants) and exposed brick.
-The restaurant is opened concept, no little huts dividing tables, well-lit and has a clean and modern feeling.
+Unlike others, they are open concept, well-lit and has a clean and modern feeling.
 As you enter and leave, there are cheerful greetings from the entire staff, much like Guu.
 In fact, this combination sums up my description of JaBistro’s food – good traditional dishes with a highlight of modern twists, all served in a simple and unpretentious manner.

 I requested to sit at the bar in order to better understand how their sushi was made.
 Both young chefs playfully worked together and made you feel like they actually loved what they were doing.
 Yet, they worked lightning fast and we received dish after dish without much of a wait.

-Gastroworld normally doesn't showcase drinks, but thought I’d share a picture of the sencha (green) tea ($3) I had.
-Firstly, I’m glad it came in a large mug with a handle – too often I burn my fingers on the traditional cups.
+The sencha (green) tea ($3) thankfully arrives in large mug complete with handle – too often I burn my fingers on the traditional cups.
 A tea bag loaded with a generous amount of tea leaves is clipped to the side of the cup and served with a dish so that you can control the tea’s intensity.
-Although I’m not a tea connoisseur, this seemed like it was a better quality from what you’re normally served; strong in its green tea taste but has a very mellow and smooth finish.
+Although I’m not a tea connoisseur, it was clearly high quality; strong in its green tea taste but has a very mellow and smooth finish.

 I especially like the tuna and blue-fin tuna which were tender, delicate and as melt-in-your-mouth as fish can get.
 JaBistro also worked into the dish various fish parts that you normally wouldn’t think of eating, such as: